-TVision, the leader in TV performance metrics, today announced its commitment to the Advertising Research Foundation’s (ARF) newly created Member Code of Conduct.
+TVision, the leader in TV engagement metrics, today announced its commitment to the Advertising Research Foundation’s (ARF) newly created Member Code of Conduct.
 TVision uses cutting-edge technology to measure what was once unmeasurable - how people actually watch TV.
 The company’s national panel is 100% opt-in and TVision is committed to the highest levels of ethics and principles.

 The Advertising Research Foundation recently released the Member Code of Conduct to its constituents across the industry: advertisers, agencies, technology companies, consultants, and research companies.
 The newly-created code lists specific principles including honesty, integrity, transparency, and trust, in regards to research participants, clients, and the industry at large.